technicalagilecoach/SudokuSolver/Notes.md

     - remove data from git retrospectively, e.g. puzzle files, this notes, ...

 ## Done
+- Unified use of GetValue/SetValue
+- Unify removal of candidates with RemoveCandidate(s) methods
+- Always implement counting removed candidates and newly fixed cells using a member variable
 - Stop solver when consistency checks fail!
   - In order to that for candidates PruneCandidates is no longer handled the same as the other strategies.
   - As its purpose is to update the candidates after the other strategies.
   - It is now called after each strategy in the Execute function.
 - The basic strategies from https://www.sudokuwiki.org/Sudoku.htm are covered as well as the X-Wing strategy.
 - Cleaned up self check for candidates == all free variables in an area must be available as candidate!
-- Always implement counting removed candidates and newly fixed cells using a member variable
 - Implemented X-Wing strategy - now also Grid 7 from 0096_sudoku.txt is solvable (all puzzles from this set are now solvable)
   - there is a conflict with HiddenQuadruplets though - for now HiddenQuadruplets is deactivated
 - prototypes to narrow down what is going wrong when trying to solve Grid7 puzzle